Champions League final moved from Saint Petersburg after Russian invasion of Ukraine | DW | 25.02.2022

 As a result, the club celebrated their 15-year relationship with their "loyal and reliable" partner and have even featured adverts for the Nord Stream 2 pipeline at the VELTINS Arena.

-Calls for them to terminate their lucrative deal have resulted in the club announcing a decision to remove the Gazprom sponsoring from their kits with immediate effect.
-Meanwhile, Matthias Warnig has informed Schalke he can no longer sit on the supervisory board as he’s on the US government's list of individuals facing sanctions.
+Calls for them to terminate their lucrative deal have resulted in the club announcing a decision on Thursday to remove the Gazprom sponsoring from their kits with immediate effect.
+Meanwhile, Matthias Warnig has informed Schalke that could no longer sit on the supervisory board as he’s on the US government's list of individuals facing sanctions over Russia's invasion of Ukraine.

-The measures target five banks and three high net-worth individuals.
-Meanwhile, the Russian Duma and self-proclaimed republics of Luhansk and Donetsk have ratified friendship treaties.
-Follow DW for the latest.